Why is Self Love importantJul 22, 2022

-Now before we go into trauma resolution and why that causes anxiety and depression ... actually we're going to talk about that now and we're going to talk about your adrenal glands as well, okay?
+Now before we go into trauma resolution and why that causes anxiety and depression ... actually we're going to talk about that now and we're going to talk about your adrenal glands as well and how to reverse adrenal fatigue naturally, okay?
 So we have these beautiful organs that sit above the kidneys called the adrenal glands - they're your fight-or-flight organs, they produce adrenaline and cortisol to manage stress, to manage inflammation.
 When you're threatened either your parents are fighting a lot or you're being beaten or you see your mom being hurt or you're just not feeling safe at home then you go into a fight-or-flight response or a freeze response because you were overwhelmed with the threat and you just froze to save your life.
 Now these traumatic memories are stored in your nervous system and while they're happening though they're driving your adrenal glands to make adrenaline and to make cortisol to help you survive.

 Unfortunately, human beings are not good at resolving trauma right away, so these traumas, adverse childhood experiences, they're stored in our nervous system and as we grow up our nervous system is basically affected by these early traumas so we're always prone to a fragile nervous system.
 So when we're faced with stress as adults, new stresses - a threatening boss, divorces, breakups from our girlfriend - we go into those childhood feelings of feeling unwanted, threatened, unsafe, insecure, having to try very hard to please the other person, having to win back love because as a child we have to do all these things and we experience this sense of unsafety, as adults we repeat the same pattern.